Last Updated on

 2. Present House Problems

 The number one way to help your kids learn is by making them think.
 Present your child with simple problems in everyday life.
 Asking your child for a solution will make him feel valued and responsible and stimulate logical reasoning.
-If you have a meeting with your boss at 12 p.m but have to finish 2 chores before that, ask your child to help you find a way to manage your time so you get all of this done.
+If you have a meeting with your boss at 12 p.m. but have to finish two chores before that, ask your child to help you find a way to manage your time so you get everything done.
 According to Rashmi Soin, problem-solving aids cognitive development and ensures the learning process continues at home.

 3. DIY All the Way

 When we say DIY, we don’t just mean building or making things at home, but rather any activity or game that can easily be performed at home by your child.
 Once you get into the zone, you’ll see how easily everyday objects available at home can help with development.
 Rashmi Soin recommends cutting shapes out of cardboard and asking your child to string them together while calling out the names.
 You can even do this with numbers and alphabets.
 Another activity she suggests is to mix dry rajma and chole in a bowl and ask your child to sort it.
 This, she says, will greatly help in developing fine motor skills.

 4. Spend Quality Time

 Getting caught up with office and housework can sometimes make you lose out on quality time with your child, even at home.
 But, this is another opportunity to bond with your child while getting some much-needed relaxation at the end of a long day.
 A superb tip by Rashmi Soin is to play some games with the family every night.
 You could choose a new game every night, such as Ludo, Snakes and Ladders, etc. If you run out of board games, do not fret, for there are also games that only require paper, pencil, and your minds, such as Name-Place-Animal-Thing or Tic-Tac-Toe.
 Trust us; this will be your favourite time of the day, and, who knows, it will be a tradition you continue even after the lockdown ends!